JosephJonathanFernandes/Nasa-Space-Hackathon-WizCoders-backend/docs/CONTRIBUTING.md

 - Submit a pull request with a clear description

 ## Code Style
-- Follow PEP8 and Clean Code principles
+- Follow PEP8, Clean Code, and SOLID principles
 - Use meaningful names and docstrings
-- Avoid hardcoded secrets; use environment variables
+- Avoid hardcoded secrets; use environment variables (see `.env.example`)

 ## Security
 - Never commit credentials or secrets